Smart Family Travel Tips for Meaningful Adventures

 4. Book Direct for Better Service

 One of my long-standing travel rules still applies: when possible, book directly through the hotel or airline.
-Not only do you sometimes get a better rate or perks (hello, free breakfast), but customer service is often more responsive if you need to make changes—especially important when traveling with children.
+Not only do you sometimes get a better rate or perks (hello, free breakfast), but customer service is often more responsive if you need to make changes, which is especially important when traveling with children.

 I’ve traveled across Asia on $10 buses and spontaneous car shares, but those options don’t always fit with a baby or toddler in tow.
 That said, I’m still exploring alternate transport for family trips—like overnight trains with sleeper cabins, or private car hires for regional trips.
 The concept is the same: get creative with how you get from A to B.